Twitter's CEO thinks Elon Musk is great at Twitter. These messages must not have shown up in his feed.

 Tesla shares shot up by roughly 10 percent by the end of the day.

 Except, according to a subsequent investigation by the Securities and Exchange Commission, Musk had not actually secured funding.
-The SEC sued him for securities fraud over the tweet, and the two ultimately settled the case for $20 million, and his agreement to resign from Tesla’s board for at least three years.
+The SEC sued him for securities fraud over the tweet, and the two ultimately settled the case for $20 million and his agreement to resign from Tesla’s board for at least three years.
 The company never went private.

-Inciting harassment against female journalists.
+Inciting harassment against female journalists

-In May 2018, Erin Biba detailed in the Daily Beast what its like to be critical of the Tesla CEO on Twitter—and have him respond.
+In May 2018, Erin Biba detailed in the Daily Beast what it’s like to be critical of the Tesla CEO on Twitter—and have him respond.
 That triggered Musk’s fans, who harassed her not just on Twitter, but also went after her via her email and even in the comments of her pictures on Instagram.

 Biba also included the accounts of six other women in journalism who have endured similar treatment after criticizing Musk on Twitter.

-In her piece, Biba quoted Shannon Stirone, a freelance journalist who covers space: “Sadly there is a pattern to what happens after criticizing Elon.
+In her piece, Biba quoted Shannon Stirone, a freelance journalist who covers space.
+“Sadly there is a pattern to what happens after criticizing Elon.
 There is a reason I don’t do it very often because I don’t enjoy dealing with the backlash from the army of men who come out to defend him.
 I’ve gotten replies calling me a ‘stupid bitch’ and names along the same vein.
 They are so deeply angry and instead of using their words they lash out in the only way they seem to know how, which is to be abusive and demeaning.”

-After Biba’s article was published, Musk claimed the story was “incredibly dishonest,” and seemed to dismiss that women disproportionately face harassment on Twitter.
+After Biba’s article was published, Musk claimed the story was “incredibly dishonest” and seemed to dismiss that women disproportionately face harassment on Twitter.

 Hello, have you met the Internet?
 Everyone gets harassed regardless of gender, especially if they say false things.
 Saying I’m against science is like saying Beyoncé doesn’t know beats.
 Blowback from latter (all genders) would make my comment stream seem like Socratic dialogue.